philipturner/metal-flash-attention/README.md

 </details>

 Performance is measured by calculating the amount of compute work, then dividing by seconds.
 The end result is "gigainstructions per second".
 Next, we need a roofline model.
 The table below shows rooflines for GINSTRS, calculated as half of GFLOPS.
+ALU utilization is (actual gigainstructions per second) / (expected gigainstructions per second).
+For example, M1 Max typically achieves 80% ALU utilization with mixed precision.

 There are limits to this model.
 It breaks down with the M3 generation at small head dimensions.
 Different compute units might be utilized simultaneously, making the apparent utilization over 100%.
 For the most part, the benchmark provides an accurate model of how much performance is left on the table.

 ```swift
 var operations: Int